 Who can I contact if I want to make changes (activate a domain name, register or change name servers, change the hosting provider, update contact details)?

 Please contact the registrar that administers your .ch domain name for all related enquiries.
-If you are unsure which registrar is responsible for your domain name: Find customer service
+You can use Domain Name Lookup to find the registrar of your domain name and the registrar's contact information.

 To transfer a domain name to another registrar, you need a transfer code (Auth-Code).
 Your current registrar can provide one.
 Simply forward it to the new registrar.